Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-10-03 091451](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/3fe3046f-03eb-4e0e-be90-4ea23d96e566)<br>

-- To verify if the account is locked or disabled run the command: `sudo passwd —status user`.
+- To verify if the account is locked or disabled run the command: `sudo passwd --status user`.
 If you see a capital L it means its locked, NP means there is no password, and P means there is a valid password.
 - You can also check the hash of the password using: `sudo cat /etc/shadow`.
 The password will have an ! at the front of it, which is not a valid file hash.<br>

 ![Screenshot 2023-10-03 091523](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/c971557d-6df3-4070-9Givi9f2-b57316316925)<br>